 For type 2 diabetes, fruit choices should support the whole eating pattern rather than replace balanced meals.
 A bowl of berries after dinner, an apple with lunch, or a kiwi with breakfast can fit many plans.
 Large fruit-only meals may be less balanced, especially when they displace protein, vegetables, and healthy fats.

 The safest way to answer what fruits are good for diabetics is to combine food quality with portion awareness.
 Choose whole fruit most often.
 Measure concentrated forms.
-Review glucose patterns.
-Then adjust with help from a qualified professional when your readings, medicines, or health conditions make choices less straightforward.
+Read labels for packaged options.
+Then adjust based on glucose patterns and qualified professional advice when your health situation is less straightforward.

 Authoritative Sources